Hobr/LNMP/README.md

 # Useful Docker

-Fast to run web server/sql/ftp and more useful toys on Linux.
+Fast to run and control web/db/ftp and more useful toys on Docker.

 ## Why

-I'm going to move all my service on Server to Docker because they have destroyed the system and occupied many important ports.Here will I update all my practice.
+I'm going to move all my service on Server to Docker because they have destroyed the system and occupied many important ports.Here will I update all my practices.

 All the hosts pass by Traefik.